Coronavirus information and support videos on mental health and addictions

 The coronavirus outbreak has had a dramatic impact on our daily lives.
 Our team have put together a series of videos containing advice and information to help people who are struggling with their mental health, an eating disorder or an addiction.

-Priory remains available to support those in need through our residential services and outpatient therapy, which can now be provided through our digital service, Priory Connect.
+Priory remains available to support those in need through our residential services and outpatient therapy, which can now be provided through our digital online therapy service.

 Managing agoraphobia during and after coronavirus ‘lockdown’

 Dr Andrew Iles, Consultant Psychiatrist at Priory Wellbeing Centre Oxford, looks closely at the added challenges 'lockdown' has brought to people with agoraphobia.
 He provides practical advice and tips on how to cope during the COVID-19 outbreak.

 Anger management during these challenging times

 Therapist, Alexander Ingram at Priory Hospital North London, offers his advice and support on managing anger during 'lockdown'.
 He provides practical tips on the best way to deal with angry feelings and explains why more people might be feeling this way during such difficult times.

 Advice for families going through the perinatal period during the coronavirus outbreak